SreekanthGudisi/GitHubUserAndFollowers/README.md

 2. If your name found it will go Details ViewController.
 In Details Screen you can see Username, Email And Avatar.

 3. If user has followers, Here I have given condition to show list of followers.
-     a) Which GitHub User has 100 repos and 100 followers you can see list of followers in tableview like followers Name and Avatar.
+     a) Which GitHub User has 100 repos and 100 followers those can see list of followers in tableview like followers Name and Avatar.

 // Used Design Patterns like
 1. SingleTon Design Pattern